Lucyjpjones/lj-fscr/testing.md

 **3. View a list of programmes**

 I created a 'programmes' page including a list of all programmes, displaying programme image, name, price, and rating, with the option to select an individual card for more details.
-This page is accessible via the main nav menu and through a card link on the homepage.
+This page is accessible via the main nav menu, links featured on the callout carousel, and through a card link on the homepage.

 <img src="readme/media/us-3.png">